Bill posing with vegetables at Lower Kersal Community Allotment

 “I’ve seen a huge improvement to all our mental health, and that really came through during those Covid times.
 One of the things that we were allowed to do when the rules were relaxed was to come here in pairs.
 It just showed you how important nature is, because you could feel the soil again and nurture the saplings”

-Earlier this year, Groundwork teamed up with WWF to showcase community screenings of ‘David Attenborough: A Life on Our Planet’, with members from the Lower Kersal group arranging a screening.
+Earlier this year, Groundwork teamed up with WWF to showcase community screenings of ‘David Attenborough: A Life on Our Planet’, with members from the Lower Kersal Community Allotment group arranging a screening.
 The documentary inspired Bill to really think about nature and the impact of humans in the UK and beyond.

 “I think flora and fauna throughout the world is so important.
 We as human beings have taken too much from this planet.
 Nature doesn’t care about us, but we have to care about nature, because without it we’ll lose everything!
 I fear for the animals and nature in India, where I’m originally from, because we’re encroaching in their place.
 Extinction of species is happening, but we don’t see much of it in Britain”